oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 contains metadata about the CSAR itself and is further defined below.
 Other blocks may be used to represent custom generic metadata or metadata pertaining to files in the CSAR.
 A **TOSCA.meta** file is only required to include block_0.

+### 17.2.1 Block 0 Keynames in the TOSCA.meta File
 The structure of block_0 in the TOSCA meta file is as follows:
 ```
 CSAR-Version: digit.digit
 Created-By: string